-Because this vegan gingerbread is so moist, with an almost brownie-like texture, it stays fresh in the fridge for at least five days, so feel free to make this in advance.
+Because this gingerbread is so moist, with an almost brownie-like texture, it stays fresh in the fridge for at least five days, so you can make this in advance.
 This recipe also freezes really well, so it’s an excellent option for a make-ahead vegan Christmas dessert.

 This recipe calls for flax eggs, which are a good vegan alternative to eggs.
 To make a flax egg, simply mix 1 tablespoon of ground flax seeds with 3 tablespoons of water, then chill in the fridge for 10 minutes to let the mixture thicken.